mwarning/MeshNetSimulator/README.md

 This is a simple simulator for exploring/sketching mesh network routing strategies in the hopes to find better approaches.
 The code is written in plain JavaScript/HTML and the [d3](https://d3js.org) visualization library.

-A public setup can be found [here](https://mwarning.de/MeshNetSimulator/) - Pull requests are welcome!
+A live demo can be found [here](https://mwarning.de/MeshNetSimulator/) - Pull requests are welcome!

 ![settings](docs/screenshot.png)